-- Notify the Director On-call 484.919.8786 of the situation.
+- Notify Security 484.614.2965 of the situation.
 Clearly state that you need assistance; give your name, your location and the area involved. - In the case of extreme emergencies, where there is a threat to another person's safety, call 911.
 Evacuate the building if necessary.